-Get the lowdown on the latest modern bathroom design features.
+Get the lowdown on the latest modern bathroom design features and current moods.

 Bathroom in need of an update?
 Here’s some inspiration.
 We’ve found some of the best new looks and designs for your space – from modern shower room ideas to chic, marble styles and plush, luxurious designs.

 Refreshing a bathroom doesn’t always require a total overhaul: it can be as simple as swapping the sink, the faucet or bathroom wall lights.
 And this year has seen the launch of some seductive new collections.
 From patterned sinks, taps and light switches in bold finishes, curved scalloped fish scale tiles, colourful mosiac tiles and sculptural freestanding baths to wood finishes, Crittall-style shower screens and double ended sinks, designers are moving away from hard, angular lines and instead leaning towards furniture and fittings in more flowing shapes.